-The Pilbara Coast offers something for everyone when it comes to fishing, from land base fishing off the rocks for Mangrove Jack in the north to Red Emperor off the Mackerel Islands in the south.
-Read on for 7 of the best spots for you to fish!
+The Pilbara Coast offers something for everyone when it comes to fishing, from land-based fishing off the rocks for Mangrove Jack in the north to Red Emperor off the Mackerel Islands in the south.
+Read on for seven of the best spots for you to fish!

 1. Cape Keraudren Coastal Reserve

 This is a dream for any land-based fisherman!
-The rocky headland at low tide makes a perfect casting platform to catch the famous WA Blue Bone, Giant Trevally and the Gold Spotted Estuary Cod.
+The rocky headland at low tide makes a perfect casting platform to catch the famous WA Bluebone, Giant Trevally or Gold Spotted Estuary Cod.

-The reserve is located at the start of 80 Mile Beach which is well known for its Threadfin Salmon beach fishing and at the other end of the reserve you will find a partial concrete boat ramp perfect to launch the tinnie (boat).
+The reserve is located at the start of 80 Mile Beach which is well known as a Threadfin Salmon beach fishing hotspot, and at the other end of the reserve you'll find a part-concrete boat ramp perfect to launch the tinnie.
 With a couple of mangrove creeks at the back of the reserve, it’s also a great place for hooking a mud crab or two.

-Cape Keraudren also offers camping and most sites come with a water view and there’s plenty of room for everyone.
+Cape Keraudren also offers camping and most sites come with water views, with plenty of room for everyone.

 2. Pardoo Station Stay

 A working cattle station and fisherman’s paradise just 140 clicks north of Port Hedland.
-Set up camp in the well-run Caravan Park and jump in your 4WD for a big afternoon fishing.
-Follow one of the tracks down to the tidal creeks or beach and catch some of the best table fish the Pilbara has to offer.
-From the mighty Barramundi to the hard fighting Mangrove Jack, they have it all.
+Set up camp in the well-run caravan park and jump in your 4WD for an afternoon fish.
+Follow one of the tracks down to the tidal creeks or beach and catch some of the best table fish the Pilbara has to offer - from the mighty Barramundi to the hard-fighting Mangrove Jack, they have it all.

 3. Port Hedland